 This roundup covers more cloud storage services than any other source, although discussion for each service is relatively brief.
 While Ellis Hamburger doesn't formally single out any service as being the best all-around, he says SugarSync is the go-to option for people who want to sync multiple folders on their computer.

 Review: Google Drive vs. Dropbox, SkyDrive, SugarSync, and Others: a Cloud Sync Storage Face-off, Ellis Hamburger, April 24, 2012

 SugarSync is the only file synchronization service to land on Tim Fisher's list of the best online backup services.
 "If you want more than just an online repository for safety's sake, you will no doubt be very happy with SugarSync," he writes.
-(Note: ConsumerSearch is owned by About.com, but the two don't share an editorial affiliation.)

-Review: 6 Online Backup Services Reviewed, Tim Fisher, Updated May 2012
+Review: 26 Online Backup Services Reviewed, Tim Fisher, Updated May 2013